 The best place to stay in Stone Town, if visiting Zanzibar on a budget, is in ‘The Blue House’ on Airbnb.
-If you’ve not used Airbnb click here for £25 or $25 off your first booking.
+If you’ve not used Airbnb, follow this link to get £34 or $34 off your first booking.

 The house is clean, spacious and nicely decorated.
-It is also just a 2-minute walk from Darajani market and a 10-minute walk to the centre of Stone Town.
-It is worth bringing ear plugs as the locals and nearby mosque have a noisy early start.
-If you get the dala-dala there from the airport, ask them to drop you off at Kisiwandui School which is right opposite the street where the house sits (the owner will meet you there if you let him know in advance).
+It is also just a 2-minute walk from Darajani Market and a 10-minute walk to the centre of Stone Town.
+It is worth bringing earplugs as the locals and nearby mosques have a noisy early start.
+If you get the dala-dala there from the airport, ask them to drop you off at Kisiwandui School, which is right opposite the street where the house sits (the owner will meet you there if you let him know in advance).

-5 minutes walk away are some local restaurants (behind the lodge) for those looking to save money.
-The hotel restaurant is a little pricey although the portions are very large.
+5 minutes’ walk away is some local restaurants (behind the lodge) for those looking to save money.
+The hotel restaurant is a little pricey, although the portions are very large.
 All the major excursions can be organised from the lodge (snorkelling, diving, dolphins, etc).
 The flat seas and breeze also make it a popular spot for kite surfing.